UW-Culture-Project/Explore-Madison/README.md

 # ***Explore Madison!***
-### Created by *Coding for Good* members: Kenny Mui, Harry Le, Monica Schmit, and David Wang
+### Created by *Coding for Good* members: Kenny Mui, Harry Le, Monica Schmidt, and David Wang

 Are you missing out on fun events at UW-Madison?